ifeLawal/100-Days-Of-SwiftUI/day-000-014/README.md

 }

 // Optionals with guard
-// guard let runs code if the optional doesn't have a value func printSquare(of number: Int?) {
+// "guard let" runs code if the optional doesn't have a value func printSquare(of number: Int?) {
     guard let number = number else {
         print("Missing input")